nicofirst1/ledypi/README.md

 The project works with python>=3.6, to setup your environment follow the steps:
 - (Optional) source your environment,
 - Install the required modules: `pip install -r requirements.txt `
 - As mentioned before, this project uses a custom implementation on the [DotStar_emulator repo](https://github.com/chrisrossx/DotStar_Emulator).
-Installit with:
+Install it with:
 ```
 python DotStar_Emulator/setup.py install
 ```